jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 #### Public Sector and WCAG Requirements

-In the UK, public sector bodies must adhere to the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018, which mandate that websites and mobile apps meet accessibility standards.
-GOV.UK+2Siteimprove+2
+In the UK, public sector bodies must adhere to the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018, which mandate that websites and mobile apps meet accessibility standards.

 Specifically, public sector digital services must conform to WCAG 2.2 Level AA (or valid legal exceptions).
 Siteimprove+4GOV.UK+4GOV.UK+4 They also must publish an accessibility statement that clearly describes how accessible the site is and notes any parts that do not comply.
 GOV.UK+2Siteimprove+2
 The government guidance states that failure to comply may constitute a legal breach, especially if users are denied necessary access.
 GOV.UK